 B.A. in History and English, Spring Arbor University; M.Sc. in British History, University of Edinburgh, U.K.; Ph.D. in British History, University of Edinburgh, U.K.

-Dr. Mark Norris is the dean of the School of Arts and Sciences and the pre-law advisor.
-He teaches courses in British, European, and world history.
+Dr. Mark Norris is the dean of the School of Arts and Sciences, professor of European and world history, and he advises pre-law and social studies education students.
 Dr. Norris is engaged in various writing projects dealing with Tudor England, the history of India, and religion in America during the early part of the twentieth century.
-Additionally, he is working on writing the history of Grace College and Seminary.
+Additionally, he co-edited a volume on the history of Grace College and Seminary entitled Becoming Grace (BMH 2015).
 Dr. Norris has taken students on study trips to Scotland, India, and to areas in the South that were instrumental in the Civil Rights movement.
 He also is coach of the Grace Mediation team.
 Dr. Norris and his wife, Marla, have three children and live in Warsaw, Indiana.

 B.S. in Microbiology, Colorado State University; M.S. in Microbiology, University of California, San Diego; Ph.D. in Molecular Biology, University of California, San Diego Post-Doctorate, Molecular Biology, Stanford University